 Additionally, USAID's education programs in Afghanistan-whether focused on basic or higher education or on technical and vocational education and training (TVET)-have had a significant impact over the last 10 years.
 Today, 37 percent of the 8 million Afghan students in primary school are girls.
 Since 2001, more than 120,000 Afghan women have finished secondary school and 40,000 are working on university degrees.
-Earlier this week, USAID launched a new initiative, Promoting Gender Equality in National Priority Programs (PROMOTE), which will invest in opportunities to enable educated women to enter and advance into decisionmaking positions in Afghanistan's public, private, and civil society sectors.
+Earlier this week, USAID launched a new initiative, Promoting Gender Equality in National Priority Programs (PROMOTE), which will invest in opportunities to enable educated women to enter and advance into decisionmaking opportunities to enable educated women to enter and advance into decisionmaking positions in Afghanistan's public, private, and civil society sectors.
 USAID will further our commitment to Afghan women in education by providing an international scholarship program for Afghan women pursuing careers in highly technical professions and through the establishment of an Institute for Gender and Development Studies at an Afghan university.

-If confirmed, I will seek to strengthen all these efforts and continue to be a strong voice for increased access to health care and education for women and girls world-wide.
+If confirmed, I will seek to strengthen all these efforts and continue to be a strong voice for increased access to health care and education for women and girls worldwide.